Giully314/giully314.github.io/formation.markdown

 Book The C++ Programming Language by Bjarne Stroustrup
 Book C++ Templates The Complete Guide by Vandevoorde, Josuttis
 Book C++ Concurrency in Action by Anthony Williams
+Book Functional programming in C++ by Ivan Cukic

 ### Python